alphagov/govuk-import-export-prototype/guidance/export-agricultural-machinery.markdown

 Make sure you ask to receive an official document to explain the rules in that country and how to comply - this will help UK inspectors to prepare your export correctly.

-$CTA

-You can also get help [researching your export market](https://govuk-import-export.herokuapp.com/answer/choosing-export-market-ukti-experimental-sg.html).

-$CTA

 ###Applying for a plant health certificate

 You must apply for your machinery to be inspected, either: